Fragments of Ἐπιφανής "On Justice"

 The one who plots harm against another will be the first to be harmed.

 A sage is not only learned but embodied.
-Let Wisdom be known in words, lived in flesh, and revealed in joy.
+Let knowledge be known in words, lived in flesh, and revealed in joy.

 If you assume guardianship of orphans, you will become a parent to many; you will be beloved of God.